 Logistics Data Entry

-Data has become critical to running a successful business in today’s digital age.
+Data has become critical to successful business in today’s digital age.
 Companies increasingly rely on analytics to make informed decisions, optimize operations, and improve performance.

 In logistics, for instance, data is used to track shipments, monitor inventory levels, manage transportation routes, and analyze customer behavior, among other things.
 It’s essential to manage supply chains efficiently and meet customer expectations.